swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 ### 3.3.
 Log in via Swiss edu ID - choose federation and IDP

 User needs to choose its own institution.
-For swiss private users, it will be swiss edu-id.
+For swiss private users, it will be Swiss edu-ID.

 ![login federation]({{ site.github.url }}/public/images/login-federation-cambridge.png)